Breezeemr/hitch2/docs/CURATOR.md

 State is a place where a curator can keep it's custom state.

 ###change-focus
+Change Focus allows a curator to subscribe to changes from other descriptors in the graph.
 Is a map from descriptor to boolean. periodically hitch will remove the `change-focus` from the curator-node and make the curator demand/depend on selectors with true and not depend on selectors with false.